thebjorn/pydeps/README.rst

 Python module dependency visualization.
 This package installs the ``pydeps`` command, and normal usage will be to use it from the command line.

-New in version 1.7.0: The new ``--reverse`` flag reverses the direction of the arrows in the dependency graph, so they point _to_ the imported module instead of _from_ the imported module (thanks to @tobiasmaier for the bugreport and PR!).
+New in version 1.7.0: The new ``--reverse`` flag reverses the direction of the arrows in the dependency graph, so they point _to_ the imported module instead of _from_ the imported module (thanks to @goetzk for the bugreport and @tobiasmaier for the PR!).

 New in version 1.5.0: Python 3 support (thanks to @eight04 for the PR)